Rhett-Ward/Lockalytics/README.md

 got a test db running using atlas modified my existing python api test script to access said db cluster and add data as a collection successfully imported csv of hero stats into cluster from python script

+3/3/2026
+deployed a hadoop hdfs docker container and began learning how to interact with it. next steps: setup apache spark to stream from api (first iteration might just be making calls on a timer or making a call with pyspark at all)
+Attached HDFS container to AZUR blob storage create mongodb atlas instance through azure that is linked to that blob storage rewrite project statement